Aidantb8/Homelab/README.md

 ### Virtual Machines

+- **Debian12 VM**: A VM solely dedicated to running and managing docker containers, primarily through the portainer WebUI.
 - **REMnux VM**: A specialized VM for malware analysis.
 REMnux is a Linux distribution tailored for reverse-engineering and analyzing malicious software.
 This VM uses tools like Ghidra, IDA Free, and various static and dynamic analysis utilities.
 - **Kali VM**: A VM for penetration testing and ethical hacking, equipped with tools like Metasploit, Burp Suite, and Nmap for comprehensive security assessments.